 - Slightly increased risk of ectopic pregnancy.
 For this reason, you’ll be given a scan once you get a positive pregnancy test to confirm that the embryo has implanted in the uterus and not the fallopian tubes.

 The process has become easier and smoother over the years but you may experience a few problems along the way.
 None of them are anything you won't be able to cope with, however, and you'll get lots of support along the way from your clinic.
-You may experience some of the following during the IVF process due to the drugs you're taking:
+You may experience some of the following during the process due to the fertility drugs you're taking:

 - Feeling irritable